-Table 4 shows that we identified in total 100 tools that support the TA solutions strategies (RQ2) and that were discussed in the analyzed documents in the three iterations.
+Table 6 shows that we identified in total 100 tools that support the TA solutions strategies ( $RQ_2$ ) and that were discussed in the analyzed documents in the three iterations (67 after the second iteration, and 50 after the first one).
 Among these tools, the table lists the twenty-two most frequently cited and discussed ones.
 Considering the third iteration, the top-5 tools are: Applitools, Testim, Functionize, AccelQ, and Mabl.